Introduction

 By delivering higher performance at the same price as the previous generation, Exadata X9M enables customers to reduce the costs of running transactional workloads by up to 42 percent, and analytics workloads by up to 47 percent.

 Neither of which!
-This blog post discusses migrating your databases to the newest Exadata generation EASILLY and with ZERO DOWNTIME.
+This blog post discusses migrating your databases to a newer Exadata generation EASILLY and with ZERO DOWNTIME.

 Data Guard with Exadata Cloud Infrastructure